jenslys/autovod/README.md

 Both times I was accepted fairly easily.

-Since this tool isn't very complex, and my goal function isn't that complex either, I typed almost the same thing on all fields, along the lines of:
+Since this tool isn't very complex, I typed almost the same thing on all fields, along the lines of:
 > "I am going to upload a certain twitch user VODS to YouTube and need a higher quote because the streamer streams multiple times a week for x amount of hours.
 The tool is internal, so the only person that is authenticating through it is me.
 This is using Youtube Data API to upload to videos."

-I also linked/referenced this GitHub page (don't know if that helped my case).
+I also linked/referenced this GitHub page (Don't know if that helped my case).

 The field that wants you to upload a screen recording of the program; I just screen recorded myself doing the `youtubeuplaoder --filename sample.mp4` command.
 Since that is how we get the token from youtube.
-You could also possibly record the process starting AutoVOD.
+You could also record the process starting AutoVOD.

-I didn't spend a lot of time filling out the application.
 > **Note**
 > It took around 20 days from submission to them accepting the audit.